udugama/fortherecord/README.md

 # Part 1

-The application should accepts an ongoing series of user supplied numbers as inputs, and output notifications when certain conditions are met.
+The application should accept an ongoing series of user supplied numbers as inputs, and output notifications when certain conditions are met.
 It will operate as follows:

 1. On startup, the program will prompt the user for the number of seconds (X) between outputting the frequency of each number to the screen.
 2. Every X seconds the program will display, in frequency descending order, the list of numbers and their frequency.